 Although CeraVe’s Moisturizing Cream is a cult favorite drugstore buy, it may not work for everyone.
 Perhaps it did nothing for your skin or you’re looking for products that can do more than just moisturize.
 If so, we have a couple alternatives for you to consider.
 If you’re looking for a facial moisturizer that not only improves hydration, but also helps to reduce signs of aging, we recommend Formulyst’s Lifting and Wrinkle Smoothing Cream.
 This velvety smooth cream features Moringa seed oil for intense moisturization, Evodia rutaecarpa fruit extract to help brighten and refine, while peony extract helps to improve the appearance of skin density for a smoother, recontoured look.

 You may also want to consider Carrot & Stick, a brand that takes a tough love approach to skincare, perfectly balancing the power of plants with cutting edge science.
-Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals as well as the preservatives, emulsifiers and thickeners commonly found in skincare products.
+Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals commonly found in skin care products.

 Dermatoendocrinol.
 2012 Jul 1; 4(3): 253–258